Estimate Time7 min

 Seasons of the economy as reflected by the business cycle.

 Many recession effects cause negative chain reactions.
 For example, when a recession looms, people may become more conservative with their spending.
 While this helps them feel more financially secure, it can negatively impact the businesses they usually support.
-This in turn causes layoffs, which decreases the amount of income others have to spend to grow the economy and may harm the company's performance in the stock market.
+This in turn causes layoffs, which decreases the amount of income others have to spend to grow the economy and may harm a company's performance in the stock market.
 This could cause even more people to rein in spending, continuing the negative cycle.
-In some extreme cases, this decrease in demand can also lead to deflation, or decreases in prices.
+In some extreme cases, this decrease in demand can also lead to deflation, or price decreases.

 Recessions may correct themselves over time or be helped along by governmental intervention.